chocolateboy/parcel-plugin-nunjucks/README.md

 This behavior can be overridden by setting the `assetType` option.
 The default value is falsey, which enables the filename-matching behavior.
-Setting it to a string makes the value the type for all `.njk` files e.g. setting it to `html` makes all files HTML regardless of the filename (which was the default in parcel-plugin-nunjucks v1):
+Setting it to a string makes the value the type for all `.njk` files, e.g. setting it to `html` makes all files HTML regardless of the filename (which was the default in parcel-plugin-nunjucks v1):